All Episodes

 I mean, not the people we're talking about.

-I mean, there's some people don't care and they'll admit to you, I don't care about any of that.
+I mean, there's some people who don't care, and they'll admit to you.

 Everybody thinks they're smarter than everybody else.

-They're not gonna admit that.
+They're not going to admit that.

-Anyway, open line Friday, it's all yours when we go to the phones today.
+Anyway, Open Line Friday, it's all yours when we go to the phones today.

 Whatever you want to talk about is what we talk about on Friday.